flowlo/ds/README.md

 # dslab2

 All stages stated in the Lab Description were implemented.
-Implementation details were discussed as a team and afterwards reflected exhaustively.
+Implementation details were discussed in the team and afterwards reflected exhaustively.

 ## Stage 1

-The nameservers were easy to implement, there wasn’t much room for decisions.
-The two Interfaces INameserver and INameserverForChatserver caused some confusion, because INameserver implements NameserverForChatserver.
+The nameservers were easy to implement, there wasn't much room for interpretation.
+The two Interfaces `INameserver` and `INameserverForChatserver` caused some confusion, because `INameserver implements NameserverForChatserver`.

 ## Stage 2

-We decided to reimplement transformation streams (something similar to Cipher(In|Out)putStream), as it is by far the most elegant and easiest way to provide encrypted streamed communication.
+We decided to reimplement transformation streams (something similar to `Cipher(In|Out)putStream`), as it is a very elegant and straightforward way to provide encrypted streamed communication.

 ## Stage 3